zruncho3d/double-dragon/README.md

 If you keep a V0 120x120 bed, then _most_ of the V0 printable size remains.
 The V0.1 MiniAB is 53mm and the added travel is 50mm… so one carriage would hit the other at 3mm from the build-plate edge.
 That means you can print a single part with two materials or colors, up to 114mm in X and ~120mm in Y.  Great!

 But remember: toolheads can’t touch.
-So in mirror mode (which requires toolhead height adjustment; not impleemnted yet), you lose that 53mm between nozzles, yielding 2 parts at 33.5mm x 120mm.
+So in mirror mode (which requires toolhead height adjustment; not implemented yet), you lose that 53mm between nozzles, yielding 2 parts at 33.5mm x 120mm.
 In Duplication mode, you get the space divided by two, up to the toolhead edge - 60mm x 120mm for each part.
 Much better.

 But what if you go with a larger bed?